-- Wheels and bearings - Wheels and buggy base (if bearings are too short) - Wheels and floor - Balloon and floor (e.g. as balloon goes down) - Suggest some ways in which this rubbing could be reduced or prevented.
+- Suggest some pairs of surfaces which could rub and slow the buggy down. - Axles and bearings - Wheels and bearings - Wheels and buggy base (if bearings are too short) - Wheels and floor - Balloon and floor (e.g. as balloon goes down) - Suggest some ways in which this rubbing could be reduced or prevented.

 - Axles and bearings: - When cutting the straw to length it needs to be cut cleanly across to make a smooth end.
 Also, it can become flattened so it needs to be rounded out by pushing a pencil into the end and rotating it.
-This helps to allow the axles to turn freely in the bearings. - o Make sure you don't bend or crush your straw when attaching it. - Don't get glue on the axles. - Wheels and bearings: - Make sure the wheels are not pushed hard up against the ends of the straws leave a small gap. - Wheels and buggy base: - Make sure the straws are long enough to overlap the sides of the buggy base, to stop the wheels rubbing against the base. - Wheels and floor: - Make a lightweight buggy. - If the axles are rotating freely then the wheels should roll along the floor, giving very low friction.
-However, if they are not rotating freely then the wheels slide along the floor, giving high friction. - Balloon and floor: - You could move the hose back or shorten it so that the balloon rests on the buggy base as it goes down instead of dragging on the floor. - \circ $\;$ You could extend the front of your buggy so the balloon rests on it. - You could use bigger wheels at the front of the buggy, or prop up the hose to, help lift the balloon away from the floor. - You could prop up the hose at the front of the buggy, to help lift the balloon away from the floor.
+This helps to allow the axles to turn freely in the bearings. - o Make sure you don't bend or crush your straw when attaching it. - o Don't get glue on the axles. - Wheels and bearings: - Make sure the wheels are not pushed hard up against the ends of the straws leave a small gap. - Wheels and buggy base: - Make sure the straws are long enough to overlap the sides of the buggy base, to stop the wheels rubbing against the base. - Wheels and floor: - o Make a lightweight buggy. - o If the axles are rotating freely then the wheels should roll along the floor, giving very low friction.
+However, if they are not rotating freely then the wheels slide along the floor, giving high friction. - Balloon and floor: - You could move the hose back or shorten it so that the balloon rests on the buggy base as it goes down instead of dragging on the floor. - o You could extend the front of your buggy so the balloon rests on it. - You could use bigger wheels at the front of the buggy, or prop up the hose to, help lift the balloon away from the floor. - You could prop up the hose at the front of the buggy, to help lift the balloon away from the floor.

+Slides 7

-Slides 7 Materials & Tools Provided & 8 Show the pupils the materials and tools which they will have so that they know what they will be able to use for their buggy design.
+Materials & Tools Provided

+Show the pupils the materials and tools which they will have so that they know what they will be able to use for their buggy design.

-Aim of exercise Slide 9 Fast cars don't appeal to everyone!
+Aim of exercise

+Fast cars don't appeal to everyone!
 As well as encouraging the pupils to optimise the performance of their buggies, there is a lot of merit in encouraging them to experiment and try out unusual designs, and also to making their designs attractive and appealing.